 Pastry whiz Christina Tosi conjures up homey sweets at this bakery spin-off down the block from Momofuku Ssäm Bar.
 East Village hipsters, fawning foodies and in-the-know tourists line up for the cultish goodies, including crack pie (toasted oat crust with a gooey butter filling), cereal-milk soft serve and Tosi’s compost cookie, which takes the basic chocolate chip cookie to oddball new heights with pretzels, potato chips, coffee, oats and butterscotch.

 A unique property for Thomas Keller Restaurant Group, Bouchon Bakery & Café at Time Warner Center was the first Bouchon Bakery property to open in New York City in 2006.
 Overlooking Columbus Circle and Central Park, its landmark setting designed by Adam D. Tihany, features a full-service café offering a wide selection of entrées, small plates, soups, salads and one of New York’s best chocolate-chip cookies, filled with gooey chocolate chunks as well as traditional chips.

-Erin Patinkin and Agatha Kulaga, the duo behind the popular wholesale bakery, showcase their quirky pastries in their first retail location—a stylish 13-seat café decked out with herringbone tile and green-and-white patterned wallpaper.
-Take your Brooklyn Blackout Cake (made with Brooklyn Brewery beer and salted chocolate pudding) or chocolate-chip cookie—a secretly vegan creation that’s sprinkled with salt—with a Stumptown coffee.
+Erin Patinkin and Agatha Kulaga, the duo behind the popular wholesale bakery, showcase their quirky pastries in their flagship retail location—a stylish 13-seat café decked out with herringbone tile and green-and-white patterned wallpaper.
+Take your Brooklyn blackout cake (made with Brooklyn Brewery beer and salted chocolate pudding) or chocolate chip cookie—a secretly vegan creation that’s sprinkled with salt—with a Stumptown coffee.